Discover what Christmas in France is Really Like ...

 Christmas Presents in France

-Children look forward to a midnight visit from Le Père Noel, and everyone loves to exchange their gifts around the tree.
-Christmas is a time for family and French homes are filled to bursting point with grandparents, aunts and uncles, brothers and sisters and extended family.
+Children look forward to a midnight visit from Le Père Noël, and everyone enjoys exchanging gifts around the tree.
+Christmas is a time for family, and French homes are filled to bursting point with grandparents, aunts and uncles, brothers and sisters and extended family.

 Spending Christmas in France

-While the various regions of France have several Christmas traditions in common, many regions have their own holiday customs that vary depending on the foods served, climate, and the local activities on offer.
+While the various regions of France share several Christmas traditions, each has its own unique holiday customs that vary depending on local foods, climate, and available activities.
 Here are three of our favourite destinations:

 Like a classic Bordeaux or a hearty Burgundy, Champagne is named after the wine region in which it is produced.
-But the Champagne-Ardenne geographical region is home to many vineyards that grow all kinds of grapes and produce many different types of wine.
+But the Champagne-Ardenne region is home to many vineyards that grow a variety of grapes and produce many different types of wine.

-Situated on the southern coast of France, Provence-Côte d’Azur offers miles of rich blue Mediterranean coastline and delicious sunshine food to go with it.
+Situated on the southern coast of France, Provence-Côte d’Azur offers miles of rich, blue Mediterranean coastline and delicious sunshine food to accompany it.
 Are you dreaming of spending Christmas in France but can’t decide where to go?
 No matter where you’re planning to move to or invest, we’d be delighted to assist with your property search.